Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions: Introduction

 Particularly, we focus on two major topics: HPO and NAS of graph machine learning.
 For HPO, we focus on how to develop scalable methods.
 For NAS, we follow the literature and compare different methods from search spaces, search strategies, and performance estimation strategies.
 We also briefly discuss several recent automated graph learning works that feature in different aspects such as architecture pooling, structure learning, accelerator and joint software-hardware design etc. Besides, how different methods tackle the challenges of AutoML on graphs are discussed along the way as well.
 Then, we review libraries related to automated graph machine learning and discuss AutoGL, the first dedicated framework and open-source library for automated graph machine learning.
 We highlight the design principles of AutoGL and briefly introduce its usages, which are all specially designed for AutoML on graphs.
 Last but not least, we point out the potential research directions for both graph HPO and graph NAS, including but not limited to \textit{Scalability, Explainability, Out-of-distribution generalization, Robustness}, and \textit{Hardware-aware design} etc. We believe this paper will greatly facilitate and further promote the studies and applications of automated graph machine learning in both academia and industry.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:review}, we intoduce the fundamentals and preliminaries for automated graph machine learning by briefly introducing basic formulations of graph machine learning and AutoML.
 We comprehensively discuss HPO based approaches on graph machine learning in Section~\ref{sec:hpo} and NAS based methods for graph machine learning in Section~\ref{sec:nas}.
 Then, in Section~\ref{sec:tool}, we overview related libraries for graph machine learning and automated machine learning and in depth introduce AutoGL, our dedicated and the world's first open-source library tailored for automated graph machine learning.
+We discuss the tailored benchmark that enables fair, fully reproducible, and efficient empirical comparisons in Section~\ref{sec:benchmark}.
 Last but not least, we outline future research opportunities in Section~\ref{sec:future} and conclude the whole paper in Section~\ref{sec:conclusion}.